hyperledger-labs/private-data-objects/docs/install.md

 separate the Private Data Objects components from the ledger components.

-Private Data Objects services (specifically the enclave service, provisioning service, and the client) can be run on Ubuntu 18.04 and Ubuntu 20.04 (server or client).
+Private Data Objects services (specifically the enclave service, provisioning service, and the client) can be run on Ubuntu 20.04 (server or client).
-PDO also has been tested on Ubuntu 16.04 and 17.10.
-However, for these configuration not all standard libraries match the required versions and you will have to, e.g., install by hand an openssl version >= 1.1.0g (the default libssl-dev on these platforms is still based on 1.0.2).

 If you want to run PDO on a single physical host, either PDO or the ledger will have to run in a separate VM or container.
 In particular, to run